btk/nextjs-google-adsense/README.md

 Copy your `data-ad-slot="XXXXXXXXXX"` value into the component as `slotId` prop.
 You can omit `publisherId` if you defined `NEXT_PUBLIC_ADSENSE_PUBLISHER_ID` environment variable.
 The environment variable will override the prop if both are set.

  The **ad unit automatically gets re-rendered when the route changes**.
-The `type` prop id used as `key` when there are multiple ad units in the page.
-You can add a slug defining the unit's position on the page.
-Also you can re-render the ad unit by changing this prop after page load.
+The `type` prop id used as `key` when there are multiple ad units in the page addition to the current `router.asPath` string.
+You can add a slug defining the unit's position on the page in order to differentiate a unit from others.
+Additionally you can re-render the ad unit by changing `type` prop after page load.

 `ResponsiveAdUnit` also accepts `style` prop.